On this page:

-Diverse Women in Clinical Trials Campaign
+Diverse Women in Clinical Trials campaign

 Clinical trials are research studies that inform the safety of new treatments.
 This includes medications that treat anxiety.
 It is important that women of diverse backgrounds take part in clinical trials.
 It can lead to more treatment options that work for all women.
-Learn more about women in clinical trials here.
+Learn more about women in clinical trials.

 This information was developed by the FDA Office of Women’s Health.
-It is for educational purposes, not all inclusive, and should not be used in place of talking to your health care provider.
+It is for educational purposes, it is not all inclusive, and should not be used in place of talking to your health care provider.